 Two more factors make Facebook return to China ever more likely: first, bringing back a censored and government-friendly version of Facebook will constitute a big victory for Chinese internet authorities, second, Mark Zuckerberg indication of his willingness to compromise.

-In any case, once Facebook is allowed back in China, it will most certainly become another effective marketing channel.
+In any case, if Facebook is allowed back in China, it will most certainly become another effective marketing channel.
 Moreover, the competition for advertisers’ dollars (or rather yuan) is also bound to intensify, hopefully resulting in more options and features from the existing channels like Weibo, Baidu and WeChat.